Statistical Methods Seminar Description

-Participants will receive an electronic copy of all course materials, including slides, datasets, fully annotated xxM scripts and output with step-by-step instructions for fitting each model.
+Participants will receive an electronic copy of all seminar materials, including slides, datasets, fully annotated xxM scripts and output with step-by-step instructions for fitting each model.
 Participants should bring a laptop computer and are encouraged to work-through each example on their own.
 Extra time is allocated for participants to seek individual assistance with the material or to work on their own analysis projects.

 Novice participants with limited experience in MLM or SEM can expect to learn key ideas behind the modeling framework and learn how to fit fairly complex models using xxM.
 Expert participants will acquire a deeper understanding of how SEM and MLM may be readily and simply extended to

 Participants are encouraged to contact the instructor before the workshop with their own data and research questions.

 Participants from a variety of fields, including psychology, education, human development, sociology, marketing, business, biology, medicine, political science, and communication, will benefit from the seminar.

 View Seminar Materials Page (Password Protected)

 - Longitudinal data with switching classification in which nesting of a lower- level unit within the higher-level unit changes over time.
 For example, students switch teachers and classrooms across grades.

 - Multiple ratings over time (longitudinal data with cross-classification and multiple membership).
 For example, each student may be rated by multiple different teachers and each teacher may rate multiple different students on multiple occasions.
 Such data are common in business settings as well.

 - Non-hierarchical teams.
 Each person may belong to multiple teams over time.
 Examples of such data are common in business settings.
 Other examples include patients treated by teams of doctors and nurses.